EvolvingSoftware/emergence/README.md

 # Emergence

-**Two local LLM instances that collaborate to modify their own source code, restart with the changes, and repeat — indefinitely.**
+**Two local LLM instances that collaborate to modify their own source code, restart with the changes, and repeat, indefinitely.**

-This is a working demonstration of the ideas in [Evolving Software, The Emergence Architecture](https://evolvingsoftware.com): software that exhibits evolutionary behaviour through constraint, replication, variation, feedback, and communication — with no external orchestration and no cloud.
+This is a working demonstration of the ideas in [Evolving Software, The Emergence Architecture](https://evolvingsoftware.com): software that exhibits evolutionary behaviour through constraint, replication, variation, feedback, and communication, with no external orchestration and no cloud.

 ## What It Does